toddbranch/ECE382/admin/labs.md

 **Don't repeat yourself!**  If you find yourself using the same code over and over, you should abstract it into a subroutine or function.

+### Code Headers

+For each coding file submitted in your lab notebook, ensure you have a header that includes your name, the date, the assignment, a brief purpose of the code, and documentation for that specific file.

+For each subroutine you use, include a header just above the subroutine's location.
+Ensure the author, function, inputs, outputs, and destroyed registers for that subroutine are included in the subroutine header.

 ### Assembly

 For constants, you must use `.equ` statements and assign them a meaningful, readable name.